 With God together, we can find and make good things coming out of this bad situation. . . .

-I have reduced the amount I charge for a scheduled telephone consultation, from $150 to $120 per hour, billed at $10 increments for each full five minutes.
+I have reduced the amount I charge for a scheduled telephone consultation, to $120 per hour.
 The first call to me is free, and I’ll give a listening ear, then insights and suggestions, for up to a half hour.
 For those who prefer it, I am set up to do video calls at no extra charge, using FaceTime, Skype, or the extra secure, encrypted, password-protected platform I have purchased for Zoom meetings.
 Take advantage of teletherapy to save time, money, and save your health.

 Meanwhile, why not get healthier while you wait for the world to stop going crazy?
 Check out my resources here on this website for anxiety, depression, marriage, parenting, wellness, and problem-solving.
 And while you’re not learning, why not enjoy the best things in life that are free (and right under your nose at home)?
 And if you learn better through your ears than your eyes, or wish to multi-task while you’re walking or working out, these things are also taught in my podcast.